iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 > Friendly service andcessycto use app<br> :date: __2020-12-18 19:37:42__

 > Good experience, quick and easy to use.<br> :date: __2020-12-17 17:56:18__

-> Great provider and easy to use.
-Wait time was minimal.
-Would easily use this again.<br> :date: __2020-12-14 16:34:25__

-> EVERYONE, Doctors, nurses, ALL STAFF were top notch. i would recommend to everyone.
-Thank you all healthcare professionals for EVERYTHING you have been doing.
-PHENOMENAL JOB.
-I truly appreciate it<br> :date: __2020-12-13 15:49:33__